-So CI’s 15 Minute Walnut Fudge (aka “baking soda fudge”) was first on the list for testing this morning.
+Cook’s Illustrated calls their easy fudge 15 Minute Fudge since they use a neat trick of adding baking soda to the old condensed milk “Foolproof Fudge” making it stiffer and closer in texture to true fudge.
 It tasted good and the baking soda definitely made the texture a little drier and firmer, but I wasn’t in love with it.
 It still required refrigeration and it didn’t have the melt-in-your-mouth quality that makes fudge great.

-The next recipe was Alton Brown’s Fudge.
+Next up was the Alton Brown Fudge recipe.
 There were some discrepancies between the fudge he made on the show and the recipe that was posted on the Food TV website, so I just used the website version since a few others said it was fine.
 It’s a good recipe, but I had to make it twice because the first time it got too hot in my stainless steel saucepan.
-The second time, using a different saucepan, it was perfect; though I did add about 1/4 teaspoon of salt to Alton’s recipe.
+The second time, using a heavy duty nonstick saucepan, it was perfect.
+I did add about 1/4 teaspoon of salt to Alton’s recipe.
 If you want to try a good homemade fudge recipe with no condensed milk or marshmallow crème, this is a good one to play with.

-For the third fudge of the day, I decided to go with a really old fashioned recipe using cocoa powder and tried a classic Hershey’s fudge recipe someone posted on Recipezaar.
+For the third fudge of the day, I made a really old fashioned recipe using cocoa powder — Hershey’s fudge recipe .
 Cocoa powder is less rich than actual chocolate and without any cream or half and half, my expectations for this fudge weren’t that high.
 Luckily, it exceeded them.
 This fudge was the real deal.
-I didn’t like it quite as much as Alton Brown’s fudge, but it had a light texture and rich chocolate flavor.
+I didn’t like it quite as much as the Alton Brown fudge recipe, but it had a light texture and rich chocolate flavor.
 Considering how much cheaper it is to make this fudge compared to the cheat fudge, it’s a recipe worth mastering.

 So those were my three fudge trials for today.
 Several people swear by the marshmallow crème jar recipe “Fantasy Fudge” and I plan on trying that one next.